-The game came down to the last over, Javed Miandad was well settled in the middle after scoring a century, he had Tauseef Ahmed, the last batsman at the other end.
+The game came down to the last over, Javed Miandad was well set in the middle after scoring a century, he had Tauseef Ahmed, the last batsman at the other end.

 Almost the whole Indian team gathered on the pitch to discuss who should bowl the last over.
-It was a unanimous decision to give Chetan Sharma the ball because he was capable of producing extra pace and swing.
+It was unanimously decided to give Chetan Sharma the ball because he was capable of producing extra pace and swing.

-Touseef was at the strike, Miandad walked up to him and asked him to just run, whether he touches the ball or not just rush for a single.
-The eleventh batsman for Pakistan gave Miandad the strike after surviving the scare of a run-out when Azharuddin missed a simple opportunity.
+Tauseef was taking guard, Miandad walked up to him and asked him to just run, whether he touches the ball or not, just rush for a single.
+The eleventh batsman for Pakistan gave Miandad the strike after surviving the scare of a run-out when Mohammad Azharuddin missed a simple opportunity.

 The contest come down to the last ball of the innings, Pakistan needed four runs to pull off a spectacular win.
 Miandad was batting on 110 from 113 deliveries, he was seeing the ball well enough, he was confident of his capability of hitting the ball powerfully.

 He surveyed the field, counted the fielders again carefully and made a picture of the field in his mind.
 Miandad took some moments to calm down, got hold of his racing heart, looked up to the sky and said a prayer.
 It was all about hitting the ball hard.